Evening976/Pong/README.md

 # Pong
 Pong game made in C# using the Monogame library.

-To-Do list :
+### To-Do list :

--Collisions (might be the core of the gameplay?)
+- Collisions (might be the core of the gameplay?)
--Random ball direction at start
+- Random ball direction at start
--Draw score
+- Draw score
--Improvements???
+- Improvements???